 10. Will you sign a letter of confidentiality?
 Will you refrain from working with our competitors?
 Again, this is to protect the business, as you do not want key information being leaked, and you want to stay a step ahead of the competition.

-Hiring a consultant or agency to help your business grow is a large investment, and even if a consultant or agency is very good that does not automatically mean that they are right for you and your business.
+Ensuring you find the right questions to ask a business advisor to help your business grow is a large investment, and even if a consultant or agency is very good that does not automatically mean that they are right for you and your business.
 With the right questions about both how they think about growing your business and how they work as a person or agency, you can find the right one to help your business and keep you sane at the same time.

 John Doherty is a San Francisco-based entrepreneur and growth marketer.
 He is the founder of getcredo.com a marketplace to connect great businesses with the best digital marketing and growth consultants and agencies online.
 In his free time he is a rock climber, cyclist, and generally an outdoors enthusiast.
 He spends his weekends adventuring with his wife and their very large black Labrador Butterbean.